-Dr. Deden Rukmana, Program Coordinator 308-C Dawson Building Voice: (256) 372-4990, deden.rukmana@aamu.edu
+Dr. Jordan Yin, Program Coordinator 308-J Dawson Building Voice: (256) 372-5739, jordan.yin@aamu.edu

 The Department of Urban and Regional Planning (DCRP) fulfills the mission of AAMU by providing a nationally accredited research and practice-oriented planning education for the training of students from diverse backgrounds for careers in the planning profession so that they can address pressing problems and issues of physical, environmental, economic and social change in urban and rural communities in this age of advancing technology.